 Cole-Parmer offers a wide variety of fume hoods for every laboratory application including general purpose hoods, vented enclosures, ducted fume hoods, biosafety and PCR enclosures, and extractor systems.
-Choose from many trusted names including Labconco, Hamilton Scientific, Erlab, and Hemco.
+Choose from many trusted names including Labconco, Erlab, and Hemco.

 Need assistance in choosing the right fume hood for your needs?
 Contact our Application Specialists for further assistance.